addel/My-family-organizer/README.md

 require: node.js,Xcode, android studio, tips => use WebStrom by jetBrains

 In terminal:
-- npm update
+- `npm update`
-- npm install -g react-native-cli
+- `npm install -g react-native-cli`
-- npm install -g create-react-native-app
+- `npm install -g create-react-native-app`

 In project repo:
-- npm install
+- `npm install` install dependencies from package.json
-- react-native-cli start ( yarn if you prefer this tool)
+- `react-native-cli start` yarn if you prefer this tool
-- react-native-cli run-android / react-native-cli run-ios
+- `react-native-cli run-android` / `react-native-cli run-ios`

+if you have this question `Android project not found.
+Maybe run react-native android first?`
+- `react-native upgrade`  and say `n` for all answers

-For android, before run-android, open your repository with Android Studio, it will add all configurations files missing automaticaly.
+For android, before run-android, open the android folder with Android Studio, it will add all configurations files missing automaticaly.
 You will certainly encounter problems but you will fix them with ease for sure.

 ## Doc auto CRNA